 The same trend in relation to traditional/non-traditional subject matter is discernible at the level of sub-categories.
 For instance, 64.3% of museums in the sub-category religion are accredited in comparison to 22.2% in the sub-category ethnic group.
 76% of museums in the sub-category regimental and corps museums are accredited, whereas museums in the sub-category of wartime bunkers are entirely unaccredited.
 On similar lines, unaccredited museums are much more likely to belong to categories that relate to specialised or niche topics.
 The category natural world is comprised of sub-categories including mixed (traditional natural history museums with a wide scope), dinosaurs, and fossils.
-The first sub-category is almost entirely comprised of accredited museums, whereas the latter two sub-categories largely comprise of unaccredited museums.
+The first sub-category is almost entirely comprised of accredited museums.